utkarshcmu/grafana.org/content/blog/2018-09-27-8-reasons-why-you-should-attend-grafanacon-la-and-how-to-get-your-boss-to-send-you.md

 ![GrafabaCon EU](/assets/img/blog/grafanacon_crowd1.png)

 Mark your calendars!
-[GrafanaCon LA 2019](https://grafanacon.org) is scheduled for Feb.
+[GrafanaCon LA 2019](http://grafanacon.org) is scheduled for Feb.
 25-26 in Los Angeles, California.
-Registration and programming announcements are still a few weeks out, but it’s never too early to start planning.
+The [CFP is offically open](https://www.grafanacon.org/2019/cfp), so we encourage you to submit as many proposals as you wish.
+All speakers who are selected will have their ticket comped.
+Also, [tickets are officially on sale](https://ti.to/grafanacon/grafanacon-la-2019)!
 If you’ve attended GrafanaCon before, you already know how awesome it is.
 But if you’ve never been and you’re on the fence, read on to find out just what we can pack into a two-day conference.
-And whether you’re a newbie or veteran, stick around for some tips on how to convince your boss to send you.
+And whether you’re a newbie or an alum, stick around for some tips on how to convince your boss to send you.

 #### 1. Learning is fundamental.

-It goes without saying that there’s a lot of information to be had at a GrafanaCon.
+It goes without saying that there’s a lot of information to be had at GrafanaCon.
 Because so many different people have embraced Grafana—from the monitoring tinkerer to Fortune 500 companies—GrafanaCon provides the opportunity to get first-hand accounts of monitoring at every scale.
 Here you can learn monitoring best practices from companies like eBay and Uber, and the ins and outs of the latest open source monitoring tools.
 GrafanaCon isn’t just about Grafana; it also encompasses the open source monitoring ecosystem at large.
 You can find out more about Prometheus, Graphite, InfluxDB, Kubernetes, and others.
 At the last GrafanaCon, attendees heard from more than 30 speakers over two days, covering topics ranging from how [Bloomberg built its monitoring infrastructure](https://grafana.com/blog/2018/06/28/evolution-of-telemetry-at-bloomberg/), to an overview of the [RED Method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/) of instrumenting services (from its creator!), to a preview of the new [Influx Functional Query Engine](https://grafana.com/blog/2018/07/26/how-the-new-influx-query-engine-was-designedand-how-to-use-it-with-grafana/).

 #### 2. Networking opportunities galore.